AnsImran/Python-Basics-Assignments/README.md

 The reversed right list is:  ['n', 'u', 'r', 's']

-Since, right and left lists are equal, therefore, THIS IS A PALINDROME
+Since, the left list and the reversed right list are equal, therefore, THIS IS A PALINDROME